 5. Ring Shear Test

 Ring shear test is used to determine the shear strength of rock.
 The shear strength of rock is obtained by this test as a function of the confining pressure.
 In this test, the specimen is placed on the apparatus and load is applied parallel to the axis of the core.
-The load is applied along the plunger.
+The load is applied along with the plunger.
 The shear strength is then computed using the following formula:

 Shear Strength of Rock = P / ( 2 A )